fengxia41103/myblog/content/thoughts/technology and society.md

 # government knows more than we have imagined

-However, while reading the book "Short history the CCP", I got a really deep impression that government, after all, is not as ignorant, as I, or many others, have imaged.
+However, while reading the book ["Short history the Chinese Communism"][4], I got a really deep impression that government, after all, is not as ignorant, as I, or many others, have imaged.
 This book, written in 1970s, has a quite good understanding of CCP's historical events, its path till the writing, its organization, its agenda, and its main players and who they are and what they do and have done.
 What makes it even more impressive is that data are collected from official channels, eg. gov publishing, party journals, which, in my previouly __biased__ opinion, is so crooked and abused that nothing is worth noticing, let alone quoting.
 But author has made a clear case out of these, and have illustrated cleared and nicely how the party has formulated its strategies to get where it is.
 It certainly had a critical tone on many of the policies, especially it had zero illusion of its propaganda and the political objective these tools were used to achieve.
 Towards the mid reading, I could almost picture myself being a party chief or a country lead who thinks not of picture of individual's life, but an impact on a mass scale that effects will be